-This year the Policy and Practice Committee's key project and accomplishment was to re-draft and finalize a new Parenting Plan which is more inclusive and comprehensive than the old version.
+The year the folicy and Practice Compited's key project and a compishment was the re-draft and finalize a new Parenting Plan which is more inclusive and comprehensive than the old version.
 This Parenting Plan is appropriate for collaborative and non-collaborative files alike.
 The Roster agreed to make the Parenting Plan available to the public and it was distributed widely online, to the British Columbia Supreme Court, to the British Columbia Provincial Court, to Rise Women's Centre, to the Family Law Organizer, and to the family justice counsellors.